Wannier based analysis of the direct-indirect bandgap transition by stacking MoS$_2$ layers: Calculation Details

 The crystal structure of 2H-MoS$_2$ is shown in Fig.~\ref{Fig:crystal}.
 The hexagonal unit cell contains two Mo atoms and four S atoms.
 Each Mo atom is coordinated by six S atoms in a trigonal prismatic arrangement, forming S–Mo–S layers stacked along the c-axis in an ABA sequence with weak van der Waals interactions between adjacent layers.
 The space group is P63/mmc with 2c sites, $(\frac{1}{3},\frac{2}{3},\frac{1}{4})$ and $(\frac{2}{3},\frac{1}{3},\frac{3}{4})$, for Mo and 4f sites, $(\frac{1}{3},\frac{2}{3},u)$ $(\frac{2}{3},\frac{1}{3},\bar{u})$ $(\frac{1}{3},\frac{2}{3},\frac{1}{2}-u)$ and $(\frac{2}{3},\frac{1}{3},\frac{1}{2}+u)$, for S. The experimentally determined lattice constants are $a=3.160$~\AA ~and $c=12.294$~\AA, and the internal parameter is $u=0.621$~\cite{Pauling1923}.

 In this study, first-principles calculations were performed within Density Functional Theory (DFT) using generalized gradient approximation (GGA) with the PBE sol functional, implemented in \textsc{Quantum ESPRESSO} ~\cite{QE1,QE2}.
 The plane-wave cutoff was set to 150~Ry for the wavefunctions and 600~Ry for the charge density.
 For the bulk system, an $8 \times 8 \times 8$ Monkhorst--Pack $k$-point mesh was used for self consistent field (SCF) calculations and an $18 \times 18 \times 18$ mesh for the calculations of Density of States.
 The optimized lattice constants in bulk form were $a=3.14$\, \text{\AA}\, and $c=12.6$\, \AA, with the internal parameter determined as ${u} = 0.6259$.
 For the monolayer system, a supercell approach was employed with a vacuum spacing of about 60 \text{\AA}\, between periodic images.
 An $8 \times 8 \times 2$ $k$-point mesh was adopted for the monolayer supercell SCF calculation.
 A Tight-binding model was constructed using \textsc{Wannier90} ~\cite{WANNIER} based on the bulk electronic structure calculated with \textsc{Quantum ESPRESSO}.

-In this study, following Ref.~\cite{ridolfi2015}, we choose the Mo-4$d$ and S-3$p$ orbitals as projection orbitals, which primarily contribute to the electronic states near the Fermi level, as shown in Fig.~\ref{Fig:QEDOS}.
-To obtain multi-layer electronic states, we constructed the Hamiltonian for an $N$-layer system using the bulk tight-binding (TB) model.
-The Hamiltonian is written as
+In this study, we choose the Mo-4$d$ and S-3$p$ orbitals as projection orbitals that primarily contribute to the electronic states near the Fermi level~\cite{ridolfi2015,Fang2015,Cappelluti2013}.

-where $\ket{l}$ denotes the $l$-th layer basis state.
-The block Hamiltonian $\mathcal H_{ll'}$ corresponds to the intralayer interaction in the Hamiltonian when $l=l'$, and to the interlayer interaction in the Hamiltonian when $l\neq l'$.
-Here, the matrix elements of $\mathcal H_{ll'}$ was obtained from the bulk TB model.
-We use open boundary conditions along the $c$-axis to describe the multi-layer system.
-The constructed Hamiltonian describes the $N=2M$ layers system, where $M$ denotes the number of unit cells stacked along the $c$-axis.
-In the monolayer calculation, we use only the block Hamiltonian of the bottom layer in the unit cell illustrated in Fig.~\ref{Fig:crystal}(a).
+To obtain multi-layer electronic states, we constructed 2D $\boldsymbol{k}$-space Hamiltonian for an multilayer system using the bulk tight-binding (TB) model.
+We obtained the hopping integrals $t^{ij}(\boldsymbol{R}-\boldsymbol{R}^{\prime})$ from the TB model, where $\bm R$ is the lattice vector and the index $i=(A,\alpha)$ denotes a set of atomic species $A$ and orbitals $\alpha$ in the unit cell.
+Using the hopping integrals $t^{ij}(\boldsymbol{R}-\boldsymbol{R}^{\prime})$, we can freely construct the $\boldsymbol{k}$-space Hamiltonian for the $2N$-layer system.
+We here impose the open boundary conditions along the $c$-axis and the periodic boundary conditions along the $a$- and $b$-axes to describe the multilayer system.
+Under this setup, the $\boldsymbol{k}$-space Hamiltonian for a $2N$-layer system is written as follows: